Advance your career with a Michigan degree.

 Ph.D.
 Students Funding

-- CECS uses a full-funding model for all admitted Ph.D. students as long as students continue to make adequate progress towards the degree.
+- CECS uses a full-funding model for all admitted Ph.D. students.
+Funding is guaranteed contingent upon continued successful academic progress towards the degree.
 Students receive an appointment as a Graduate Student Instructor (GSI) or Research Assistant (GSRA).
-The competitive funding package an offer which includes: monthly stipend, insurance, tuition, and fees.
+The competitive funding package an offer which includes: monthly stipend, insurance, tuition, and fees for Fall and Winter terms.

 Application Timeline and Admission Requirements